 (RP) Choice of development language The Cell/BE SDK offers three languages: assembly, C, and C++.
-Assembly language is of course out of the question (due to development time and risk), except perhaps for a few very performance-critical parts - but modern compilers are normally very good at optimising, and there are C and C++ intrinsics for the extended instruction sets of the Cel-1/BE.
-Although we do not need advanced object-oriented features that cannot easily be emulated in C, C++ is the language of our choice, for the following reasons:
+Assembly language is of course out of the question (due to development time and risk), except perhaps for a few very performance-critical parts - but modern compilers are normally very good at optimising, and there are C and C++ intrinsics for the extended instruction sets of the Cell/BE.
+Although we do not need advanced object-oriented features, C++ is the language of our choice, for the following reasons:

-- The author is more familiar with C++ than with C. - It offers more high-level data structures than C, through the Standard Template Library in particular, the vector class for dynamic arrays. - The author prefers the syntactic sugar of working with classes with member methods rather than functions that take structures as parameters.
+- The author is more familiar with C++ than with C. - It offers more high-level data structures than C, through the Standard Template Library in particular, the vector class for dynamic arrays. - The author prefers the syntactic sugar of working with classes with member methods rather than functions that take structures as parameters. - The template mechanism may be useful. - The exception mechanism may be useful for debugging.